hotmeshio/pluck-typescript/README.md

 ```

 ### Composition
-The `user.bill` *hook* calls `executeChild` each time it awakens, invoking the `bill` workflow.
-This is an example of *composition* in Pluck, where a parent workflow spawns a child workflow using the `startChild` or `executeChild` workflow extension methods.
+The `user.bill` *hook* calls `execChild` each time it awakens, invoking the `bill` workflow.
+This is an example of *composition* in Pluck, where a parent workflow spawns a child workflow using the `startChild` or `execChild` workflow extension methods.
 The `bill` workflow sends the user an invoice.
 If something goes wrong (for example, if the `sendInvoice` function call fails), Pluck will retry using an exponential backoff strategy until it succeeds.

 ```javascript
 //connect the `bill` workflow function